eficode-academy/github-actions-katas/labs/setup.md

 ### Overview

-In this exercise we are creating your own instance of this templated repository, and creating a workflow file called `.github/workflows/hello-world.yml`.
+In this exercise we are creating your own instance of this templated repository, and creating a workflow.

 <details>
-<summary>:bulb: This requires git email and name to bee configured on your machine.
-If you have not done this, here are the commands to set it up</summary>
+<summary>:bulb: If you want to clone this down on your machine, you need to have git set up there.
+Here are the commands to set it up</summary>

 You need to provide your email and name to git with the following commands.